ephios-dev/ephios/docs/user/events/signup.rst

 Shift structures control who can sign up for the shift, e.g. minimum age.
 They mainly differ by how qualification requirements and personnel counts can be required.
+You need to activate plugins to see more shift structures.

 Uniform
 ^^^^^^^